 - On July 19 to 20 - 300 people attended The First Convention to Discuss the Civil and Political Rights of Women in Seneca Falls, New York

-- Mary Jackman Colburn of Champlin, along with Sarah Burger Stearns of Rochester, form Minnesota's first two suffragist societies.
+- Mary Jackman Colburn of Champlin and Sarah Burger Stearns of Rochester form Minnesota's first two suffragist societies.

 - The Minnesota Suffrage in School Affairs Amendment, also known as Amendment 2, authorized the Minnesota legislature to grant women suffrage in school affairs